 - Topography – Surrounding mountains protect the grapes by preventing very hot and very cool from entering the valley.

-Make sure to call ahead to see what their social distancing policies are!
+Make sure to call ahead to check social distancing policies!

 8 Best Napa Valley Wineries

 Ahh…my favorite Napa Valley destination: V. Sattui Winery in St. Helena.
 I love the Italian Villa feel and the friendly staff.
 I usually head over to their Artisan Deli to pick up a cab or zinfandel, a few cheeses and a loaf of fresh baked bread.
 Then I nibble, sip and relax Tuscany-style.
 Heavenly!

 Evening events at V. Sattui are romantic without being stuffy or pretentious.
 Wine stomping and harvest parties feel like a celebration at a good friend’s house – if you happen to have a friend who makes a 98 point cabernet or a peppery, lush zin!
 Visit one of their 3 tasting rooms to experience a variety of their best.

 According to Wine Spectator, Rombauer Caneros “defines the California Chardonnay style that so many adore”.
 This chardonnay, with vanilla, peach, cream and baking spice flavors frequently makes top 100 and top 10 lists.
 Plus, the knowledgeable, friendly staff warmly greet both novice and expert wine-tasters, making this winery a must-go for all wine lovers.
 Taste Rombauer wines while picnicking overlooking the Napa Valley or exploring the wine caves.